johnphenry/LEGACY-bundlr/README.md

 bundlr [NAME OF APP]

 Pass the name of the application bundle as the first argument to the program and the app will be generated in the directory the app was called from.

+# Dependencies
+Ensure that you have the makeicns program installed.
+Makeicns will generate the icon for the bundle from a .PNG file.
+You can get makeicns using homebrew or install it from the source code.